apache/incubator-brooklyn/docs/guide/dev/code/licensing.md

 Therefore, our source release, our binary release, and every one of our Maven release artifacts, must **each** have their own, individually-tailored, `LICENSE` and `NOTICE` files.

+To some extent, this is automated, using scripts in `usage/dist/licensing`;
+but this must be manually run, and wherever source code is included or a project has insufficient information in its POM, you'll need to add project-specific metadata (with a project-specific `source-inclusions.yaml` file and/or in the dist project's `overrides.yaml` file).
+See the README.md in that project's folder for more information.

 ### Maven artifacts

 Each Maven module will generally produce a JAR file from code under `src/main`, and a JAR file from code under